 Romania has an important tradition in research, development, and innovation in the technical field.
 The technical expertise and lower labor costs of engineers have helped attract interesting and more significant projects into local industry.
 Industry clusters can be found in major university cities: Bucharest, Cluj-Napoca, Iasi, Timisoara, Craiova, and Brasov.

 The cybersecurity market in Romania is still emerging.
-Romania boasts the highest rate of per capita technology workers in Europe.
+Romania boasts the highest rate of per capita technology workers in Europe in this sector.
 However, the Romanian cybersecurity market is open to foreign players, too, with U.S. suppliers well represented.
 Market entrants should be aware of the various applicable EU and Romanian market regulations.

-Starting in 2021, Bucharest, the capital city of Romania, hosts the European Cybersecurity Industrial, Technology and Research Competence Center, a future hub to distribute EU and national funding for cybersecurity research projects.
+Starting in 2021, Bucharest has hosted the European Cybersecurity Industrial, Technology and Research Competence Center, a hub to distribute EU and national funding for cybersecurity research projects.
 Bucharest was selected from a list of seven vying cities to host the center.

-Selling through an established local Romanian channel partner is the lowestrisk market entry strategy for most U.S. manufacturers.
+Selling through an established local Romanian channel partner is the lowest-risk market entry strategy for most U.S. manufacturers.
 However, when selling to Romanian government departments, it may be necessary to establish a direct business presence in Romania, especially when competing for projects related to national security.
-The cooperation with ANSSI (www.anssi.ro), the most important local association in cybersecurity, offers U.S. companies interested in the Romanian market the best approach in finding partners, information about the market, and business opportunities with the public sector.
+Cooperation with ANSSI (www.anssi.ro), the most important local association in cybersecurity, offers U.S. companies interested in the Romanian market the best approach in finding partners, information about the market, and business opportunities with the public sector.

 Companies can benefit from an additional deduction of 50% from the eligible expenses for research and development.
 Moreover, accelerated depreciation may be applied for devices and equipment used in research and development activity.
 For large investments, state aid schemes or individual aid may be available.